Apostille and Notarization

 What Is Notarization?

-• That the document is genuine and legally valid
+• The document is genuine and legally valid.

-Notarization is typically the first step in document authentication before further international certification.
+It is usually the first step before international authentication.

 What Is an Apostille?